-- Once combined add the coconut sugar, maple syrup and orange zest and mix until you achieve a crumbly, sticky consistency.
+- Once combined add the coconut sugar, maple syrup and orange zest and mix until you achieve a moist but crumbly consistency.

 - Reserve 3/4 cup of the mixture and add the remaining to the prepared pan.
 Press the mixture with your hands to flatten and smooth out.

 - Bake the first layer for 15 minutes (you should notice it begin to rise a bit).

 - When time is up remove the pan from the oven and spread the cranberry sauce over the top.